shapeshed/shapeshed.com/content/posts/whats_wrong_with_plesk.md

-{
-  "title": "What's wrong with Plesk",
-  "date": "2007-12-05T00:00:00+00:00",
++++
+date = "2007-12-05T00:00:00+00:00"
-  "description": "Increasingly I'm growing disillusioned with Plesk and SWsoft the company behind it.
-For me it is a stagnant product and a lack of competition is the root cause. ", "tags": [
+description = "Increasingly I'm growing disillusioned with Plesk and SWsoft the company behind it.
+For me it is a stagnant product and a lack of competition is the root cause. " tags = ["Media Temple", "Plesk", "Linux", "Opinion"] title = "What's wrong with Plesk"

-    "Media Temple",
-    "Plesk",
-    "Linux",
-    "Opinion"
-  ]
-}
++++

 ## The good part